 Do you know the difference?
 They’re quite pricey and guaranteed to be a quality steak dinner.
 But, which one should you choose?
 Most of us can’t tell the difference because they look almost identical.

 They both have that signature “T” shaped bone separating two delicious pieces of meat.
 So when comparing porterhouse vs T-bone steak, how can we tell them apart, and do we even need to?

 One side of the T-bone, the larger meat portion is the NY strip (also known as Sirloin or Strip Steak) and on the other side is the tenderloin or filet mignon steak.
 This extra-lean, super tender meat comes from the short loin, located on the back of the cow and is the most expensive cut.

 The distinctive T-bone is the lumbar vertebra or backbone.

 See the confusion here?
-Unlike when discussing a porterhouse vs a ribeye, they both come from the same part of a cow and appear to be similar, what is the difference?
+Unlike when discussing a porterhouse vs a ribeye, they both come from the same part of a cow and appear to be similar, so what is the difference?